- Campus Offices

 What is the Medical School's reapplication policy?

 Unsuccessful applicants may reapply by repeating the application process described on the website: www.med.und.edu/student-affairs-admissions/application-process.cfm.
-We encourage applicants who applied to UND SMHS and were not admitted to request feedback from the Office of Student Affairs and Admissions and to identify ways they can significantly improve their applications before reapplying.
+Applicants who applied to UND SMHS and were not admitted may request feedback from the Office of Student Affairs and Admissions and to identify ways they can significantly improve their applications before reapplying.
 There is no limit to the number of times an applicant can reapply.